Migrating to Docker Compose

 Exercises 2.2 - 2.3

-Read about how to add command to docker-compose.yml from the documentation.
+Read about how to add the command to docker-compose.yml from the documentation.

 The familiar image devopsdockeruh/simple-web-service

-can be used to start a web service.
+can be used to start a web service, see the exercise 1.10.

-Submit the docker-compose.yml, make sure that it works simply by running docker compose up
+Submit the docker-compose.yml, and make sure that it works simply by running docker compose up

 As we saw previously, starting an application with two programs was not trivial and the commands got a bit long.